davidstone/isocpp/operator-spaceship/effect-of-operator-spaceship-on-the-standard-library.md

 * `reference_wrapper` (has `operator T &`)
 * `atomic` (has `operator T`)

+This has the disadvantage that types which have a template comparison operator will not have their wrapper convertible.
+For instance, `std::reference_wrapper<std::string>` is not currently comparable.
+This does not affect `bitset::reference`, as it has a fixed conversion to `bool`, but it does affect the other three.

 ## Types that should get `operator<=>`, no change from current comparisons

 These types are all currently comparable.
 The only somewhat tricky decisions are in deciding whether to use a strong or weak comparison category.